-Publicis Sapient is now the dominant digital platform within Publicis Groupe.
+Publicis Sapient is now the main digital division within Publicis Groupe with a footprint of 53 offices spread across 17 countries.
+There are more than 20 offices in the US alone.
 It initially comprised two main units - marketing specialist SapientRazorfish and consultancy arm Sapient Consulting - but these were merged in early 2019 to form a single business.
 The agency claims a global network of more than 100 offices in 50 countries.
 The Sapient brand has undergone a dizzying evolution over the past decade.
-Until 2015, Sapient was a leading digital design and consultancy group with a wide-ranging global footprint.
+Until 2015, Sapient was a leading independent digital design and consultancy group with a wide-ranging global footprint.
 Its main marketing arm was SapientNitro, created in 2009 from acquisition of highly regarded creative advertising network Nitro, and subsequently boosted with the purchase of additional local agencies in different markets around the globe.
 Towards the end of 2014, Sapient agreed to be acquired by Publicis Groupe for a lavish $3.7bn.
 Completion of the deal was delayed repeatedly by US regulators because of Sapient's government contracts, but finally took place in Feb 2015.
-As a result, a newly created Publicis.Sapient division became the umbrella for all Publicis digital subsidiaries including what were then DigitasLBi and Razorfish, which initially operated alongside SapientNitro.
+As a result, a newly created Publicis.Sapient division became the umbrella for all Publicis existing digital subsidiaries including what were then DigitasLBi and Razorfish, which initially operated alongside SapientNitro.
 At the end of 2016, though, SapientNitro merged with Razorfish to create SapientRazorfish.
 Digitas now operates with the Groupe's media division, but most other digital agencies acquired by Publicis were gradually absorbed.
 SapientRazorfish too was eventually folded into the main Publicis Sapient business in 2019.
 A handful of units retain their own branding, most notably The Community, originally a multicultural specialist under the name La Comunidad but now handling wider general briefs as well.
 A key attraction of the Sapient group to Publicis was its consulting division, potentially opening a lucrative new marketplace for the French group in IT services and digital management consultancy, countering the steady encroachment of Deloitte, PwC, Accenture and others into the traditional marketing industry.
-It remains to be seen just how effective that strategy will be.
-However three separate arms remain, specialising in general consulting, government contracts and healthcare.
+Three separate arms remain, specialising in general consulting, government contracts and healthcare.
 Publicis Sapient is one of the four pillars of the wider Groupe alongside Publicis Communications, Publicis Media and Publicis Health.
-AdAge estimated global revenues of $2.1bn in 2019.
-That makes it the biggest digital agency globally from any of the traditional marketing services groups, but it sits behind the digital operations of consultancy rivals such as Accenture, Deloitte, IBM and PwC.
+AdAge estimated global revenues of $2.0bn in 2020, of which $1.3bn came from the US.
+That makes it the biggest digital agency globally from any of the traditional marketing services groups, though it sits behind the digital operations of consultancy rivals such as Accenture, Deloitte, IBM and PwC.
 Former SapientNitro leader Alan Wexler became co-CEO of the Publicis Sapient division upon its formation, alongside Chip Register.
 He became sole CEO at the end of 2017, but moved up to chairman in 2019, and was succeeded as CEO by Nigel Vaz.

 Adbrands Account Assignments track account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.